Skip to content

 ``spawn_subagents`` batch (via ``merge_subagent(..., adopt_repl=

-True)``): Monty serializes the REPL only as a whole, so parallel
+True)``): the REPL serializes only as a whole, so parallel

 namespaces can't be unioned.
 That is a backend constraint, not a